EmbodiedLiveCoding/nime2018-workshop/workshop-paper.md

 subject of embodiment as it relates to live coding, situating it within historical context and examples from the literature and their own work.
-This presentation will conclude with a series of open questions about the nature of embodiment and gesture in live coding.
+This presentation will conclude with a series of open questions about the nature of embodiment and gesture in live coding, motivated by the discussion included here.
 The next 40 minutes will feature open discussion of these questions, inviting personal perspectives from the participants.
 In this short time, we do not expect to reach firm conclusions, but we will record notes for later review and exploration.

 ### Activity